Wavelyio/wavely-docs/docs/webhooks/about-webhooks.md

 ### Anatomy of webhook deliveries

-Webhooks are delivered as JSON and will always be pushed by a HTTP POST request.
+Webhooks are delivered as JSON and will always be pushed by an HTTP POST request.

 A successful delivery constitutes the following: